stephlovesfries/CMOD-A7-2D/README.md

 3. Press above or below on the acrylic face to change between the d2,d4,d6,d8,d10,d12d,20 and d100-sided die.

-  a.
-Pressing both up and down buttons at the same time while the dice is upright will initiate shutdown which will occur after around 15-30 seconds
+* Pressing both up and down buttons at the same time while the dice is upright will initiate shutdown which will occur after around 15-30 seconds